dhruvpatelgeek/arianaDB/README.md

 # Spirit of Fire
+### Instructions
-To build the project, run the command: `docker build -t dht .` To run the project, run the command: `docker run -it -p 3000:3000/udp -v <folder-path-to-servers.txt>:/etc/cpen431 cpen431 ./dht-server 3000 /etc/cpen431/servers.txt`
+1. To build the project, run the command: `docker build -t dht .`
+2. To run the project, run the command: `docker run -it -p 3000:3000/udp -v <folder-path-to-servers.txt>:/etc/cpen431 cpen431 ./dht-server 3000 /etc/cpen431/servers.txt`
 For example, if servers.txt exists in "/hello/world/server.txt" in the host, then run the command: `docker run -it -p 3000:3000/udp -v /hello/world/server.txt:/etc/cpen431 cpen431 ./dht-server 3000 /etc/cpen431/servers.txt`

 ### System Overview